Hayden Panettiere: 2010s: Acclaim with Scream and Nashville

-She has recorded several songs for Nashville, which were released as singles and included on the show's soundtrack albums.
-She also made numerous concert appearances associated with the show's touring promotion.
+In March 2012, it was announced Panettiere had been cast opposite Connie Britton on the ABC musical drama series Nashville, where she portrayed Juliette Barnes.
+The show reunited Panettiere with Burgess Jenkins (who appears in the first few episodes) from Remember the Titans.
+Panettiere recorded several songs for Nashville, which were released as singles and included on the show's soundtrack albums.
+She made numerous concert appearances associated with the show's touring promotion.
 In 2013, Panettiere recorded a version of "The Fabric of My Life" for a Cotton Incorporated campaign.